 While the beautiful island of Roatan offers several attractions on land, the uniqueness of the island really comes from its underwater topography.
-Divers have been traveling to Roatan for years to experience the incredible underwater paradise.
+Divers have been staying at Roatan scuba diving resorts for years to experience the incredible underwater paradise.
+Not only is Roatan a beautiful diving destination, but Reef House Lodge provides the best dives in Roatan for underwater photography!
 The entire island of Roatan is surrounded by impressive dive sites that many consider to be the best in the world to photograph.
 The diverse and colorful underwater landscape of Roatan makes for absolutely incredible photos.
-Whether you’re an experienced photographer or just wanting to jump right in, a Roatan vacation is the perfect opportunity to take underwater photos.
+Whether you’re an experienced photographer or just wanting to jump right in, staying at Roatan dive resorts will give you the perfect opportunity to take underwater photos.

 Macro photography is a special kind of close-up photography that allows photographers to magnify their subjects to a point that allows viewers to see very minute details.
 When it comes to macro photographs, the subject must be the same size as the camera lens or smaller.
 Getting as close as possible to your subject is what will cause your photos to stand out.
 The closer you get, the more detailed your image will be.
-If you’re diving during a Roatan vacation, your guide can point out good areas to photograph macro subjects.
+If you’re staying at Roatan scuba diving resorts, your guide can point out good areas to photograph macro subjects.
 Getting up close and personal with your subjects will make your Roatan dive even more special.

 Many divers enjoy underwater macro photography which allows them to explore and analyze the tiny creatures that live under the sea.
 A special macro lens will magnify a tiny creature so much that you will be able to view the extremely fine details that make it up.
 Many divers are fascinated with underwater macro photography because they are able to turn small and overlooked creatures into creatures that appear to be extraordinary and larger than life.
 Without macro photography, we wouldn’t be able to appreciate the tiny creatures that live in small crevices along walls, attached to other sea creatures, or along the ocean floor.
 Unnoticed marine life gains some well deserved attention with underwater macro photography.
 If you’re new to underwater photography, then many divers suggest starting with a macro lens as it is easier to to adjust to than a wide angle lens.